About us

 About Academia Europaea

 Academia Europaea is a non-governmental association acting as a pan-European academy.
-Our members are leading scientists and scholars who collectively promote research, learning and education.
-Founded in 1988, Academia Europaea now more than 5000 members, including more than 80 Nobel laureates.
-The President of Academia Europaea is Professor Marja Makarow, Professor of Applied Biochemistry and Molecular Biology at the University of Helsinki.
-Academia Europaea operates through a network of regional knowledge hubs in Barcelona, Bergen, Budapest, Cardiff, Munich, Tbilisi and Wroclaw.
+Our Members are leading scientists and scholars who collectively promote research, learning and education.
+Founded in 1988, Academia Europaea now has more than 5500 Members, including more than 80 Nobel laureates.

 About the Cardiff Knowledge Hub

-The Cardiff Hub was set up after signing a collaboration agreement with Cardiff University, one of the UK’s leading research universities.
 We have an ambitious programme of work, through which we intend to strengthen pan-European scientific collaboration and infrastructure across all disciplines.
-For example, within the new Scientific Advice Mechanism (SAM) and its supporting project SAPEA (Scientific Advice for Policy by European Academies), we have a significant stake in providing evidence-based scientific advice to European policymakers.
-We are also placing special emphasis on building our network and raising our regional profile.
-We will develop new relationships within North-Western Europe, including the Celtic nations, as well as the wider Anglophone world, and do so in a way that complements the role and activities of the other Academia Europaea hubs.
+For example, within the Scientific Advice Mechanism (SAM) and its supporting project SAPEA (Scientific Advice for Policy by European Academies), we have a significant stake in providing evidence-based scientific advice to European policymakers.